Energy resources

 Hydrogen is produced either using a fossil fuel, such as natural gas, or by electrolysis.
 To produce sufficient hydrogen by electrolysis and compression or liquefaction to support the needs of the current volume of road and air transport would require three times the electricity that is currently being generated.
 For transmission and storage it has to be compressed or cryogenically liquefied using electricity which could be used more directly and efficiently for rail and tram transport.
 Which ever way hydrogen is produced results in a net energy loss.
 It takes more energy to produce a fuel in a suitable form for motive power than is contained in it.

-As oil provides about 95% of the fuel used in transport, the greatest impact of reserves depletion will be on all forms of transport unable to convert to electricity or to make use of the limited amount of bio-diesel from agriculture.
+As oil provides about 95% of the fuel used in transport, the greatest impact of reserves depletion will be on all forms of transport unable to convert to electricity or to make use of the limited amount of bio-diesel or bio-ethanol from agriculture.
 This means an increased use of rail and tramways and some electric vehicles.
 Road transport will be rapidly and progressively attenuated as a series of fuel crises reduce supplies drastically.
+Space on the motorways can then be utilised for the laying of rail tracks, rather than despoil more countryside with high speed rail.
+The first priority is to electrify the remainder of the UK's rail system, releasing diesel for other uses.

 Jet fuel

-We are about to become a net importer of oil as we are now for gas.
+The UK is now a net importer of oil and gas.
 Escalating world crude oil prices and the parallel rise in the prices of alternative fuels with little British production to moderate them will mean a drastic reduction in air travel and there will be no need for new terminals and runways.

 Prognosis